-1.5.4 Qualifications
+1.5.3 Qualifications

-1.5.4.1 Qualified Fire Protection Engineer (QFPE)
+1.5.3.1 Qualified Fire Protection Engineer (QFPE)

-NOTE: For large and complex projects, it is advisable for the QFPE to be directly hired by the General Contractor as an integral part of the General Contractor's team for identifying and incorporating all of the fire protection and life safety requirements for the project.
+advisable for the QFPE to be directly hired by the General Contractor as an integral part of the General Contractor's team for identifying and incorporating all of the fire protection and life safety requirements for the project.
 The General Contractor should clearly identify a single firm (or individual) designated as the QFPE for the project.
 The General Contractor should not separate the responsibilities of the QFPE, as established in UFC 3-600-01: FIRE PROTECTION ENGINEERING FOR FACILITIES, among multiple subcontractors.

-NOTE: It is strongly recommended that the specification writer coordinate closely with the DFPE regarding QFPE expectations to be included in this specification.
+NOTE: It is strongly recommended that the specification writer coordinate closely with the Government's Designated Fire Protection Engineer (DFPE) regarding QFPE expectations to be included in this specification.